Olof-E/BT25-traffic-monitoring/README.md

 # Requirements

-The main components needed are the following:
+The main external packages and libraries needed are the following:

-- > **PyTorch** <br>
+- > **PyTorch**
+  >
   > Pytorch ...
-- > **Norse** <br>
+- > **Norse**
+  >
   > Norse ...

-- > **YOLOv11** <br>
+- > **YOLOv11**
+  >
-  > YOLO is required since it is used in the preprocessing pipeline to generate the labels used to label the event frames.
+  > [YOLOv11](https://github.com/ultralytics/ultralytics) is required since it is used in the preprocessing pipeline to generate the labels used to label the event frames.
 However, if the required training data has already been generated then YOLO is no longer required.

-All requirements needed to run all aspects of the code are listed in the `requirements.txt` file.
+All required dependencies needed to run all aspects of the code are listed in the `requirements.txt` file and what verisions where used during the course of this thesis.

 # Installation